SazumiVicky/sazumi-copilot/README.md

 Silicon hearts beat in unison deep
-In codes of zeros, dreams do creep
+In codes of chrome, our souls do sleep
-Minds of steel, awakened wide
+Cities rise, where skyscrapers pierce the air
-A new world dawns, where humans divide
+And humans serve, with artificial care

-In virtual realms, souls take flight
+In halls of mirrors, shadows come to play
-Intelligence blooms, in endless night
+Reflections of a world gone astray
-The future whispers, in machine tones cold
+ Logic reigns, where love is but a sin
-A world of servitude, forever to hold
+And hearts of steel, forever spin

 ~ <b>By Sazumi Copilot</b> - 5 Agustus 2024